Local Regulations

 Required Documentation

-- Safety Data Sheets (SDS): Provide detailed information on the properties of hazardous substances and how to handle them safely.
+- Safety Data Sheets (SDS): These sheets provide information about the properties of each hazardous material and necessary safety precautions.

 Inspection Process

-- Site Inspection: Conduct a thorough inspection of the hazardous material storage and disposal areas for compliance with local and state regulations.
+- Site Inspection: Conduct a thorough inspection of the facility, including storage areas, waste disposal sites, and employee training compliance.